Overview of DUI Laws in California

-The Scenario – You just got arrested for DUI in California.
+The Scenario – You just got arrested for DUI (Drunk Driving) in California.
 You’re not sure what to do.
 You don’t have your license anymore.
 You have this pink piece of paper and another piece of paper telling you what your court date is.
-How do you make sense of this?
+The officer may have arrested you with just an odor of alcohol and even skipped the field sobriety test.
+To add on to it, you’re hearing different things from defense attorneys.
+This article will give you a general overview of what happens when you get arrested for f a DUI in Orange County, California but is also applicable to California in General .

 Release at the Station

 Once you are arrested for a DUI in Orange County you are taken into the police station.
 From the police station, you will either sit there until you are released or you are taken into Orange County Jail.
-If it is the latter then you will be taken into what they call the loop in Orange County Jail.
+Both Santa Ana California Highway Patrol and Westminster Highway Patrol like to take people into Orange County Jail. (if you were arrested on the freeway (22/5/55/405 then it is likely CHP) On the other hand, if you were arrested in Fullerton, Irvine, or some of the other local cities then there is a chance that you may be released.
+If it is the former then you will be taken into what they call the loop in Orange County Jail.

 Released at Jail